Skip to main content

 — Actual post from November 12, 2023.

-If you’re a venue’s chief security officer, security manager, or security director, wouldn’t you want to know about this post?
+If you’re an event venue’s chief security officer, security manager, or security director, wouldn’t you want to know about this post?

 The threat to large events, and the venues that house them, is all too real.

 These attacks vanquished the belief that event protection and venue protection should consist of nothing more than bag checks, pat downs, and strolls through metal detectors.
-Instead, event security and venue protection processes and measures must quickly adapt to meet evolving threats.
+Instead, mass gathering security processes and measures must quickly adapt to meet evolving threats.
 Development of holistic security plans can help in this effort.

 Open-source intelligence (OSINT) — or intelligence derived from publicly available information and commercially available information — is a vital component of these plans.
 It can help security professionals better identify threats.
 Considered a best practice for event security and venue security, its use may become law in some regions.
 In the United Kingdom, for example, Parliament is now discussing the Terrorism (Protection of Premises) Bill[4], also known as Martyn’s Law.
 If passed, the bill would require those responsible for securing locations where the public gathers to implement measures designed to mitigate the threat of terrorist attacks.
 Applying to venues with a capacity as low as 100 persons, the bill would apply more stringent requirements to venues accommodating 800 people or more.[5]
 These venues include museums, shopping malls, nightclubs, amusement parks, movie theaters, concert halls, stadiums, conference centers, and other spots.